glushchenko/fsnotes/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Actual behavior**
+A clear and concise description of what actually happens.

+**Workaround**
+A clear and concise description of any workarounds.

+**Supporting Files**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or files to help explain your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. macOS]